Sue: Who’s Robin Bland?

-Sue: His voice is familiar.
+Sue: His voice is very familiar.
 Was he in The Mutants?

 Me: No, it’s Philip Madoc.

-Me: Ex-wife.
-Now can we please get back to The Brain of Morbius?
-Or should I switch the DVD’s production subtitles on for you?
-I’m sure they must cover it.
+Me: Ex-wife, actually.
+Now, can we please get back to The Brain of Morbius?
+Or should I switch the DVD’s production subtitles on?
+I’m sure they’ll cover it.
 They’ll probably include details of the divorce settlement in Part Four.

-The TARDIS arrives on Karn; the Doctor is furious with the Time Lords for dragging him there.
+The Doctor is furious with the Time Lords for dragging him to Karn.

-Sue: He’s a very arsey James Bond.
-He can be very petulant when he wants to be.
-I really like the set, though.
-You can tell it’s a set but it’s been lit well and it’s very atmospheric.
-I like the lightning effects.
+Sue: He’s basically an arsey James Bond.
+He can be very petulant when he wants.
+I like the set, though.
+You can tell it’s a set, but it’s been nicely lit, so it’s very atmospheric.
 And it means we won’t be skipping between video and film all the time.
 I actually prefer it when they do it like this.

-It starts to rain and the Doctor and Sarah decide to investigate a nearby castle.
+When it starts to rain, the Doctor and Sarah seek shelter at a nearby castle.